merimem/frontend-technical-test/README.md

 In the first page of the app, you can find the login form.
 I suppose that nicknames are uniques so I can search for it in the DB.
-If the nickname doesn't exist, an error msg is displayed:  "User not found !" if the nickname is empty, an error msg is displayed : "Please enter your username !"
+If the nickname doesn't exist, an error msg is displayed:  "User not found !"
+If the nickname is empty, an error msg is displayed : "Please enter your username !"

 # Chat :
-In this page, you can fin :
+In this page, there is :
 - a list of all the conversations
 - the user can select a conversation
   - Inside the conversation, there is a list of all the messages between the two users.